Last updated on November 29, 2018

 1.8 “Pana Platform” means Company’s proprietary online platform through which Company provides the Services.

-1.9 “Travel Purchases” mean Expenses and any other purchases made by an End User via the Pana Platform.
-Travel Purchases are separate and apart from Fees.
+1.9 “Travel Purchases” mean Expenses and any purchases made by an End User via the Pana Platform.
+Travel Purchases are separate and apart from Service Fees.

 1.10 “Trip” means each separate trip for which Customer or any End Users uses the Services to coordinate travel or lodging, or to make Travel Purchases.